GillPer/YouTube_Transcribe_Summarizer/README.md

 # GenAI_YouTube_Transcribe_Summarizer

-This project demonstrates the creation of an end-to-end application using Google gini pro to extract transcripts from YouTube videos and summarize their content.
+This project demonstrates the creation of an end-to-end application using Google gemini pro to extract transcripts from YouTube videos and summarize their content.

 ## Features